 The cat5e and cat6 shielded and unshielded patch panels are the commonly used copper patch panels on the market that are suitable for communication socket interconnection between equipment room, working area and crossover terminal connection.
 These patch panels use the copper patch cord to contains ports to connect and manage incoming and outgoing Ethernet cables.
 Besides the shielded and unshielded patch panels, copper patch panels include flat and angled types from appearance design.

 Flat patch panels help horizontal cable managers to organize and route cables into vertical managers.
 Angled patch panels are easy for cable termination and can improve patch cord routing.
 They serve as alternatives for management that need no rack space for horizontal management.
 The angled design increases rack density, managing high-density applications in one-fourth the area needed for conventional cable management systems.
 But angled panels are not good for cabinet installation due to the front depth requirements.

-Figure 1 shows the angled patch panels that allow cables to be mounted directly into the vertical cable manager.
+The figure shows an angled patch panel that allows cables to be mounted directly into the vertical cable manager.
 Angled patch panels do not need the additional cable manager to be installed above and below the patch panels, which makes them perfect for high-density areas.
 Next part will go on to talk about the cat5e and cat6 patch panels individually and specifically.

 Cat5e Patch Panels

-This type of patch panel mount the patch panel using four rack screws.
-With the module design, feed-through module can easily achieve high density access.
+This type of patch panel mounts the patch panel using four rack screws.
+With the module design, the feed-through module can easily achieve high-density access.
 No punch down is required as well.
-Last but not the least, UTP network cable inserts directly, simple operation, to achieve seamless integration between cables.
+Last but not least, UTP network cable inserts directly, simple operation, to achieve seamless integration between cables.